 While attending master's classes, Global Health Internal Medicine Residents will continue to engage in weekly continuity clinics to meet requirements for board certification in Internal Medicine.
 Following the master's level coursework, residents will complete their Global Health master's fieldwork and thesis while engaging in mentored clinical and research activities at their global health training site.
 In addition to a biweekly journal club, there will be ample opportunity to access special events and lectures throughout the training program.

 Global Health Residents have worked in Nicaragua, Brazil, Peru, Kenya, Tanzania, Rwanda, South Africa, India, Thailand, Nepal, and Sri Lanka.
 Site options for field training continually evolve as Duke’s Global Health Faculty continues to nurture partnerships abroad.
 Please refer to the Hubert-Yeargan Center for Global Health’s website for past and current trainees’ profiles.

 Internal Medicine Residents who have successfully completed PGY1 and have the approval of their Program Director are eligible to apply for entry into the program, which will start in July of PGY3.

-Applications are accepted on a rolling basis from July to September 1.
+Applications are accepted from July to September 1.
 Preference will be given to individuals who have already demonstrated a commitment to address health disparities and who intend to pursue an academic career in global health.
 Placements are competitive and contingent upon the qualifications of the applicant, availability, and approval from the Medicine Program Director.
-For more information including application instructions, visit the Global Health Pathway website.
+For more information including application instructions, visit the Global Health Pathway Website.

 Global Health Elective Rotation